-Figure 4-2 shows the operating locus of your power supply in three quadrants.
+Figures 4-2A and 4-2B show the operating locus of your power supply in three quadrants.
 The area in quadrant 1 shows the operating locus defined by the voltage and current settings of each output.
-The characteristics shown for quadrant 1 incorporate remote sensing and include the maximum available sense voltage plus load lead drop.
 The area in quadrant 2 indicates the locus where each output can operate as a current sink.
 You cannot program current limit values in quadrant 2.

+Figure 4-2.
+Typical Output Range Characteristics

-(Figure 4-3 shows the current sink characteristics at voltages below 2.0 V in greater detail.)
+Figure 4-3 shows the current sink characteristics lower voltages in greater detail.
 The area in quadrant 4 illustrates the reverse polarity diode characteristics of each output.
 Do not operate any output with reverse-voltage currents that are greater than the maximum rating of the output.